 - Admiralty mutates the elected pods into proxy pods scheduled on virtual-kubelet nodes representing target clusters, and creates delegate pods in the remote clusters (actually running the containers).

-- Pod dependencies (configmaps and secrets only, for now) "follow" delegate pods, i.e., they are copied as needed to target clusters.
+- Pod dependencies (config maps and secrets) and dependents (services and ingresses) "follow" delegate pods, i.e., they are copied as needed to target clusters.

 - A feedback loop updates the statuses and annotations of the proxy pods to reflect the statuses and annotations of the delegate pods.

 kubectl execwork as expected.

 - Integrate with Admiralty Cloud/Enterprise, Cilium and other third-party solutions to enable north-south and east-west networking across clusters.

 This documentation covers both the Admiralty open source cluster agent and Admiralty Cloud/Enterprise.
 Features only available with Admiralty Cloud/Enterprise are clearly marked; in that case, as much as possible, open source and commercial third-party alternatives are discussed.